-The Tosa’s short, dense coat requires little grooming and the occasional brushing will suffice.
+The Tosa’s short, dense coat requires little grooming, and the occasional brushing will suffice.
 Beyond that, the occasional bath will keep them clean and looking their best.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+The ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Tosas are, by nature, a rather calm breed, though even low-energy breeds need some exercise in order to maintain a healthy weight and give mental stimulation.
-Options for exercise could include run time in the backyard, preferably fenced, or taken for walks.
-Exercise can also come in the form of indoor activities like chasing a ball rolled along the floor or teaching them new tricks.
-Certain outdoor activities like hiking or retrieving balls can provide a good outlet for expending energy also.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Tosas are, by nature, a rather calm breed, though even low-energy breeds need some exercise in order to maintain a healthy weight and get mental stimulation.
+Options for exercise could include run time in the backyard, preferably fenced, or being taken for walks.
+Exercise can also come in the form of indoor activities like chasing a ball rolled along the floor or learning new tricks.
+Certain outdoor activities like hiking or retrieving balls can provide a good outlet for expending energy, too.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Some dogs may be faced with health challenges in their lives, but the majority of Tosas are healthy dogs.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.